DheerajMahra/star-to-joke/README.md

+😂 [RishabhJain999](https://github.com/RishabhJain999)  => There are 10 types of people in this world...
+Those who understand binary and those who don't

  😂 [manasvi-pandey](https://github.com/manasvi-pandey)  => Do you want a brief explanation of what an acorn is?
 In a nutshell, it's an oak tree.

  😂 [DheerajMahra](https://github.com/DheerajMahra)  => What do you call a pig that knows karate?
 A pork chop!